 There are several reasons why property owners consider a cell tower lease buyout.
 The most common reason is that they want to raise a lump sum of cash to meet emergency requirements.
 They may need to pay medical expenses, put a down payment on a house, pay for their children’s college tuition, or fund their retirement.
 Others use the lump sum raised from the buyout to invest in real estate or expand their business.

 If you’re considering selling your cell phone tower lease to an interested party, you might be having second thoughts.
-We’ve helped property owners make a smart choice by analyzing the pros and cons of a buyout.
+We’ve helped property owners make smart choices by analyzing the pros and cons of a buyout.
 To help you, we’ve compiled a list of the top four factors before selling your cell tower lease.

 1. Do You Require Immediate Cash, or Do You Prefer Long-Term Value?